pascalr/spreadsheet_website/README.md

+The infinite map easier version is a folder and file.
+Export as PDF, HTML, JSON, JPEG

 TODO: Handle cells values properly, to be able to get the computed value by reference, not the formula.
 And run the formula only on onCellsChanged